-North Pointe has become known as the “come as you are” church on 167 Avenue in Edmonton.
+North Pointe is known as the “come as you are” church on 167 Avenue in Edmonton.

 Why do we say, “Come as you are?”

-We take our cues from Jesus and He said, “Come to me all who are loaded down with burdens and I will give you rest.”
+We take our cues from Jesus.
+He said, “Come to me all who are loaded down with burdens and I will give you rest.”
 (Matthew 11:28)

-That’s an invitation to “all” – the faithful followers, the non-religious, the burned out, the discouraged, the good, the bad, the overachiever, and the _________ (you fill in the blank).
+That’s an invitation to anyone and everyone – the burned out, the discouraged, the overachiever, the non-religious, and the _________ (you fill in the blank).

-“Come as you are” is an invitation to trust people at North Pointe to receive you with open arms, because Jesus would do the same.
-He won’t give you added burdens.
-He’ll exchange your burdens for rest.
+“Come as you are” is an invitation to freedom because that’s what Jesus offers.
+He doesn’t give added burdens.
+He gives rest.

 5 Things That Make Grace So Amazing